 3. Promotion Mismatch

-Every audience group has different buying motivations and reasons according to different metrics.
-Make sure that your value-proposition and related marketing material is tuned to the specific “frequency” of your target audience.
+Every audience group has different buying motivations and reasons according to a different rational.
+Make sure that your core value-proposition and related marketing material is encoded in the language and tuned to the receiving “frequency” of your target audience.

 4. Pricing Mismatch

-If you got the first three right, you should be able to get away with some misalignment in pricing.
-Otherwise, every misalignment in the other components of your marketing mix will have to be compensated for with lower pricing.
+If you got the first three right, you should be able to get away with some misalignment in pricing (within reason).
+Otherwise, every misalignment in the three previous components of your marketing mix will have to be compensated for with lower pricing.

 There is some good news and some bad news to this.
 The bad news: there is no substitute or short-cuts to the know-how.
-Figuring out how to perform each of those activities is both industry and business-line specific and you must learn and refine your approach through practice.
 In other words, you have to make your own key, there’s no passe-partout.
+Figuring out how-to perform each of those activities is both industry and business-line specific and you must learn and refine your approach through practice.

 The good news is that the know-what can be explained.

-Ideally, you want to have in your team someone with both the operational and strategic mindsets, as well as strong competencies in sales management, market research and analytics.
-They are the people who will move between the market (collecting pieces of the puzzle) and the analytical tool (re-designing it to capture and process the collected data as to produce meaningful insights).
+Ideally, you want to have an individual or a small group of individuals (maximum of three) who will take on the task of collecting data and processing it into intelligence.
+She/he will have both the operational and strategic mindsets, as well as strong competencies in sales, market research, database management and analytics.
+They are the people who will move between the market (collecting pieces of the puzzle) and the analytical process (re-designing it as needed to capture and process the collected data to produce meaningful insights).

 The output of this step is an understanding that will inform the next, strategic planning.